 - 2.1.1 The public sector financial environment is probably the most significant factor defining the context in which this strategy is developed.
 Key issues, like the level of pay awards, have an impact both on some aspects of the Fund's liabilities as well as upon elements of the Authority's cost base. - 2.1.2 The main factors which normally affect the Authority and the Fund are concerned with local government finance.
-In general terms, growth in local government spending tends to lag growth in the generality of government spending, although pay tends to mirror the headline change in public sector pay. - 2.1.3 The effects of the global COVID-19 pandemic is clearly a hugely significant issue for Local Government at the current time.
-The financial settlement for 2021/22 includes funding for Councils for costs arising from this, as well as additional funding for social care.
-However, a substantial proportion of this additional funding is dependent on increases to council tax, and it remains the case that the overall context is that local government finances are under increasing pressure. - 2.1.4 The national pay award for 2020/21 was agreed at 2.75%.
-In November 2020, the Spending Review included a freeze on wider public sector pay.
-Local government pay is not directly affected by this as it is negotiated by the National Joint Council for Local Government Services.
-The Local Government Association, which represents the employer side in the National Joint Council, has said that it is not bound by this pay policy but that pay awards will depend on the funding that local government receives through the financial settlement. - 2.1.5 What this means for the Authority and the Fund is that it is likely that headline pay increases in the medium term will be at around, or quite possibly below, the level of 2%, and that major employers (and probably schools and colleges as well) will continue to need to identify significant year on year savings.
+In general terms, growth in local government spending tends to lag growth in the generality of government spending, although pay tends to mirror the headline change in public sector pay. - 2.1.3 The effects of the global COVID-19 pandemic and other demand pressures remain hugely significant issues for Local Government.
+The financial settlement includes funding for Councils for costs arising from this, as well as additional funding for social care.
+However, a substantial proportion of this additional funding is dependent on increases to council tax, and it remains the case that the overall context is that local government finances are under increasing pressure. - 2.1.4 The national pay award for 2021/22 has yet to be agreed at time of writing in February 2022.
+The final offer from the employer side was 1.75%.
+This was rejected and the trade unions balloted their members for strike action, the results of which are currently awaited. - 2.1.5 For the time being, our assessment of what this means for the Authority and the Fund is that it is likely that headline pay increases in the medium term will be at around, or quite possibly below, the level of 2%, and that major employers (and probably schools and colleges as well) will continue to need to identify significant year on year savings.
 This has wider effects on a number of areas, including the affordability of contribution rates, the balance of membership between active, deferred and pensioner members, and the number of early retirements on grounds of redundancy.
 These factors will influence the value of benefits in payment, the average lifetime in retirement and the value of lump sum "strain" payments into the Fund.
 All of these factors will need to be reflected in forecasts of income and expenditure and in the debate over contribution rates at each valuation.